The Atlanta Journal-Constitution: Controversy

+In 1988, The Atlanta Journal-Constitutions' editor, Bill Kovach, resigned in November after the stories on banks and others had ruffled feathers in Atlanta and among corporate leadership, some of whom complained of a "take-no-prisoners" editorial approach.

-In 1996, The Atlanta Journal-Constitution was the first newspaper to report on Centennial Olympic Park bombing hero Richard Jewell being accused of actually being the bomber, citing leaked information from the Federal Bureau of Investigation.
-Even after Jewell was cleared of any accusations by the FBI, the AJC refused to issue an apology and remains the only paper to have not retracted their story by Kathy Scruggs and Ron Martz falsely accusing him of terrorism.
+In 1996, The AJC was the first newspaper to report on Centennial Olympic Park bombing hero Richard Jewell being accused of actually being the bomber, citing leaked information from the Federal Bureau of Investigation.
+Even after Jewell was cleared of any accusations by the FBI, The AJC refused to issue an apology and remains the only paper to have not retracted their story by Kathy Scruggs and Ron Martz falsely accusing him of terrorism.
 The court case regarding this has been dropped after the death of both Richard Jewell and the initial reporter.
-Jewell died not long after from diabetes due to poor eating habits that escalated after he was accused.
+Jewell died in 2007 at age 44 from diabetes due to poor eating habits that escalated after he was accused.

+In 2023, The AJC fired reporter Alan Judd and issued a correction related to his reporting on violence involving the University of Georgia's football program.
+Judd was a 25-year veteran of The AJC, and a two-time finalist for the Pulitzer Prize.
+The AJC initially defended Judd, but issued the correction after an internal investigation.
+The newspaper said it did not find any fabrications in the article.
+Judd has previously resigned from the Louisville Courier-Journal in 1988 after a series he co-reported misquoted sources and required the paper to issue at least 10 corrections in print.

 Organization of the newspaper

 The Atlanta Journal-Constitution has four major sections daily.
-On Sundays, it has additional sections.
-The main section usually consists of Georgia, national, international, and business news.
-The Metro section includes major headlines from the Metro Atlanta area.
-The Metro section usually reports the weather forecast.
-The Sports section reports sports-related news.
-Before social media became popular, the Metro and Sports sections contained "The Vent" features, where readers expressed opinions about current events.
-The Living section contains articles, recipes, reviews, movie times, and puzzles, including Sudoku, crossword puzzle, and word scramble, plus a full page of color comics daily.
-Comics are printed in a separate section in Sunday editions.
+Although the AJC ceased all print publication on December 31, 2025, it still publishes a digital version of traditional newspaper sections and pages.